 Abby’s Fairy Flight

-Anyone who’s ever wished to take flight like the beloved Abby Cadabby will get the chance during this ride.
+Anyone wishing to take flight like the beloved Abby Cadabby will get the chance during this ride.
 The swing-style attraction provides great views of Sesame Place while encouraging visitors to soar to new heights.

 Rosita’s Harmony Hills

 Rosita loves music!
-Her passion comes to life in a special experience that encourages participants to get noisy.
-This is a great option for young children who are reluctant to try traditional rides.
-It should also be a go-to for children who simply need to use up a little energy before they get in line for the next attraction.
+Her passion comes to life in a special experience encouraging participants to get noisy.
+This is a great option for smaller children reluctant to try traditional rides.
+It should also be a go-to for tykes who simply need to use up a little energy before they get in line for the next ride.

 Board the S.S.
 Duckie submarine to spin around in the air with your friends, forward and backward, just like Ernie intended.